janosgyerik/mediabox/README.md

 Features
 --------
-- Traverse directory of music files
+- Browse directory of music files
-- mp3 files are playable in the browser using the Yahoo!
-WebPlayer
+- mp3 files are playable in the browser using Yahoo!
+WebPlayer (looking for a suitable alternative, implemented in pure html5)

 Well that's pretty much it for now.
 And it's working fine like that.
 But that's not great.